 - difficulty of the matter

-- importance of the matter
+- importance of the matter to the client

 - whether special skill is required and provided